 stones

-Commissioned by Stichting Loods 24 and the municipality of Rotterdam, BKOR supervised the integration of the stones in the landscape design.
-BKOR brought the initiator and the municipality of Rotterdam into contact with artist Martine Herman, after which she was added to the project team.
+Commissioned by Stichting Loods 24 and the Municipality of Rotterdam, BKOR oversaw the integration of the stones into the landscape design.
+BKOR connected the initiator and the Municipality of Rotterdam with artist Martine Herman, who was then added to the project team.